Freight Shipping from Tulsa to Seattle

 How much does it cost to ship freight from Tulsa to Seattle?

-Full truckload (FTL) rates from Tulsa, OK to Seattle, WA currently range from $4,354-$5,366 for a standard dry van load over the 2,025-mile route.
+Full truckload (FTL) rates from Tulsa, OK to Seattle, WA currently range $4,354-$5,366 (roughly $2.17-$2.68 per mile over 2,025 miles).
 LTL shipments typically cost $1,314-$2,121 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Tulsa to Seattle?